JuliaLang/julia/README.md

 ## Binary Installation

-If you would rather not compile the latest Julia from source, platform-specific tarballs with pre-compiled binaries are also [available for download](https://julialang.org/downloads/).
+If you do not wish to compile the latest Julia from source, platform-specific tarballs with pre-compiled binaries are also [available for download](https://julialang.org/downloads/).
 The downloads page also provides details on the